robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 2. Create a label called "Other"
 3. Create an email filter that diverts all emails except those from an important person to the "Other" label
 4. No new emails other than those of the very important person will arrive in the inbox
-4. Save an email query in the spreadsheet
+4. Save an email query in the Google Sheet
 5. Trigger the script
 7. All emails matching the search query that have not been read, are not in the inbox and were received within the last two weeks will appear in the inbox.